 The curriculum is organised to allow children to develop and build upon their knowledge of religious beliefs and practices.
 It provides opportunities to learn about and understand different faiths, through first-hand experiences such as visits to local places of worship and guest speakers.

 The RE curriculum builds upon age appropriate 'driver words', to help children to convey their learning and understanding.
-The 'Big questions' focus each topic, by encouraging both individual and whole class discussion and reflection.

 - Recognise

 - Retell

 - Describe

 - Show understanding

 - Give reasons

 - Make links